+Number Part Name Details 0 Average Speed Pace Distance Use the ▲ or ▼ arrows to change which item you want to display.
+0 Calories Displays the number of calories you have burned.
+3 Heart Rate Displays your heart rate.
+4 Time Elapsed Time Remaining Use the ▲ or ▼ arrows to change how the time is displayed.

 Number Part Name Details

-O Average Speed Use the ▲ or ▼ arrows to change

-Pace which item you want to display

-Distance

-8 Calories Displays the number of calories you have burned

-3 Heart Rate Displays your heart rate

-4 Time Elapsed Use the ▲ or ▼ arrows to change

-Time Remaining how the time is displayed

-6 Upper Text Display Scrolls information to guide the user
+6 Upper Text Display Scrolls information to guide the user.

-Number Part Name Details 6 Muscle Monitor - EFXStride Length - The Muscle Monitor displays the muscles used to perform that workout.
-AMT Rate per Minute - Stride Length describes the length of your steps during a workout.
-Climber • <black> - Bike, Treadmill</black> Rate per Minute displays the number of meters, feet, or steps that a user has gained during a workout. Ø Lower Display Displays graphical information about your workout progress 3 Workouts Manual Heart Rate Interval Weight Loss Variety Performance Fat Burner - older model AMT only Not available on older model AMT 9 Quick Start Press to begin exercising
+6 • Muscle Monitor - EFX The Muscle Monitor displays the muscles used to perform that workout.

+• Stride Length - AMT Stride Length describes the length of your steps during a workout.

+Rate per Minute - Climber <blank> -</blank> Rate per Minute displays the number of meters, feet, or steps that a user has gained during a workout.

+Bike, Treadmill

+7 Lower Display Displays graphical information about your workout progress.

+8 Workouts Press to scroll through the available workouts in one of the following six groups:

+• Manual

+Heart Rate

+• Interval

+Weight Loss

+• Variety

+Performance

+For details about the specific workouts available, refer to Workouts.

+9 Quick Start Press to begin exercising.